Images that Tell a Story

 You may also have come across old family photos that you don’t recognize.
 These could be photos of your parents as children or old wedding albums.
 When you look through these preserved moments, you likely wonder how you are related to this person or those people; you may also be curious about what they were doing, thinking, or feeling at that moment in time.

-StoryFile Life allows you to make these photographs come alive.
+StoryFile Life allows you to make these photographs come alive and use these images to tell a story.
 Instead of leaving them to gather dust on a shelf, you can use conversational video to share your photographs along with the full story behind them.
-Imagine turning your wedding album into an interactive story archive, reliving all your favorite moments in a way that future generations can interact with them as well!
+Imagine turning your wedding album into an interactive storytelling archive, reliving all your favorite moments in a way that future generations can interact with them as well!

 An interactive photo album allows people to ask a question about an event, person, or experience, and the magic of artificial intelligence (AI) will find the best photo and story to answer that question.
 Imagine your children asking, “Where did your wedding take place?” and they get to see you holding photos from your wedding album and explaining how you chose where you got married, what you loved about that location, and how you felt when you celebrated that moment in time with your family and friends.

-How to Use a Photo to Record a StoryFile
+How to Use a Photo to Tell A Story: Tips For Recording a StoryFile

 When you are talking about a photo, try to recreate the larger story.
 You can start with the simple details like: